lightfeed/extractor/README.md

 4. **URL Validation**: All extracted URLs are validated - handling relative URLs, removing invalid ones, and repairing markdown-escaped links.
 See [URL Validation](#url-validation) section for details.

 ## Why use an LLM extractor?
-💡 Can reason from context and return structured answers in addition to extracting content as-is
+💡 Understands natural language criteria and context to extract the data you need, not just raw content as displayed

-🔎 Can search from additional context and enrich existing data objects
+🔎 Enriches existing data from external sources - filling gaps in your data regardless of source format or structure

 ⚡️ No need to manually create custom scraper code for each site